Washing

 A woman washes her hands with soap and water.

 Washing is a method of cleaning, usually with water and soap or detergent.
 Regularly washing and then rinsing both body and clothing is an essential part of good hygiene and health.

 Often people use soaps and detergents to assist in the emulsification of oils and dirt particles so they can be washed away.
 The soap can be applied directly, or with the aid of a washcloth or assisted with sponges or similar cleaning tools.

 In social contexts, washing refers to the act of bathing, or washing different parts of the body, such as hands, hair, or faces.
 Excessive washing may damage the hair, causing dandruff, or cause rough skin/skin lesions.
 Some washing of the body is done ritually in religions like Christianity and Judaism, as an act of purification.

 Washing can also refer to washing objects.
-For example, washing of clothing or other cloth items, like bedsheets, or washing dishes or cookwear.
+For example, washing of clothing or other cloth items, like bedsheets, or washing dishes or cookware.
 Keeping objects clean, especially if they interact with food or the skin, can help with sanitation.
-Other kinds of washing focus on maintaining cleanliness and durability of objects that get dirty, such washing one's car, by lathering the exterior with car soap, or washing tools used in a dirty process.
+Other kinds of washing focus on maintaining cleanliness and durability of objects that get dirty, such washing one's car like car wash parts by lathering the exterior with car soap, or washing tools used in a dirty process.